Vote: Deepika Padukone's Sizzling New Avatar

 Her venture into gaming reflects a broader trend where celebrities are engaging with new digital platforms to reach diverse audiences.

-It ties in beautifully with her next film, Singham Again, where she plays the lead in Rohit Shetty’s female-led cop drama.
+It also ties in with her next film, Singham Again, where she plays the lead in Rohit Shetty’s female-led cop drama.

-With her killer style and commanding presence, Deepika’s set to scorch the gaming screens as well.
+With her killer style and commanding presence, she’s set to scorch the gaming screens as well.

 Which of these looks do you think will best suit Deepika, the gaming fighter?